How can I help you?

 Export grid as memory stream

-The Grid can export its data as a memory stream rather than directly downloading the file in the browser.
-To obtain a memory stream of the exported grid, set the AsMemoryStream parameter to true in the PdfExport method.
+The Grid provides the ability to export data as a memory stream instead of downloading it as a file in the browser.
+To obtain the memory stream of the exported Grid, set the AsMemoryStream parameter to true in the PdfExport method.

 public object PdfExport(string gridModel)